 The area around Loma Linda is a mountain biker's paradise.
 Miles of challenging trails are found in the unpopulated hills above the city of Loma Linda, within five minutes of the Medical Center.
 Other excellent mountain bike-riding areas can be found throughout the San Bernardino Mountain range a few miles to the north.

-Winters are clear and cool with spectacular views of snow-covered Mt.
+Winters are clear and mild with spectacular views of snow-covered Mt.
 Baldy, Mt.
-San Bernardino, Mt.
 San Gorgonio, and Mt.
-San Jacinto.
-Temperatures rarely dip below 60o F on winter days.
-Summers are hot and dry, with temperatures ranging from 80o to 100o F on average.
+San Jacinto – all over 10,000 feet in elevation.
+Temperatures rarely dip below 60 degrees on winter days.
+Summers are hot and dry, with temperatures ranging from 80 to 100 degrees on average.

 Loma Linda University Medical Center is located in a quiet suburban neighborhood.
 Typically, LLUMC residents live in attractive, family-oriented, and relatively crime-free neighborhoods in or around Loma Linda.
 Housing costs in the area are among the lowest in Southern California and some residents choose the option of buying a home.